Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Related Works

 \subsection{Task Planning with Large Language Models}

+Table~\ref{tab:comparisonplanning} summarizes the key trade-offs among representative frameworks for task reasoning and allocation.
+Traditional state machine-based approaches such as Finite State Machines (FSMs) and Behavior Trees (BT) \cite{bt} offer minimal engineering overhead and high interpretability, but their rigid structures severely limit generalization to novel or long-horizon tasks.
+Classical symbolic planners such as STRIPS \cite{strips} and PDDL \cite{pddl} provide greater task flexibility and strong explainability, yet they require manual modeling of domain knowledge and action schemas, leading to moderate engineering costs and limited scalability in dynamic or open-ended scenarios.

-LLMs have enabled robots to decompose natural language into action plans, as demonstrated in SayCan \cite{saycan}, ProgPrompt \cite{progprompt}, and Tidybot \cite{Wu_2023}.
-These approaches effectively translate high-level user instructions into executable skills within constrained settings.
-Additionally, \cite{liu2023llm,enhancingllmdmp} further demonstrated that the generalizability of long-horizon task execution can be improved through human-robot collaboration.
-More recently, LLM-based frameworks such as COHERENT \cite{coherent} have demonstrated the capability of leveraging LLMs for high-level task allocation and collaboration in heterogeneous multi-robot systems.
+In contrast, LLMs offer a new paradigm for task planning by directly leveraging natural language as the interface between user intent and robot actions.
+LLM-based frameworks such as SayCan \cite{saycan}, ProgPrompt \cite{progprompt}, and Tidybot \cite{Wu_2023} have shown that high-level user instructions can be decomposed into executable skills in constrained settings.
+More recent works, including COHERENT \cite{coherent}, have demonstrated that LLMs can also facilitate task allocation and coordination in multi-robot systems.

-Building on these advances, our method integrates LLMs not only for hierarchical task decomposition but also for global semantic map construction by aggregating aerial observations.
-This extension enables long-horizon reasoning and multi-agent coordination in dynamic environments.
+Building on these advances, our method integrates LLMs not only for hierarchical task decomposition but also for global semantic map construction by aggregating aerial observations, thereby enabling long-horizon reasoning and heterogeneous aerial–ground collaboration in dynamic environments.